zer0def/nginxinc-kubernetes-ingress/docs/content/overview/design.md

 The yellow and purple arrows represent connections related to the client traffic, and the black arrows represent access to the Kubernetes API.

+---

-## The NGINX Ingress Controller Pod
+## The NGINX Ingress Controller pod

 The NGINX Ingress Controller pod consists of a single container, which includes the following: